Carl D. Perkins Career and Technical Education Act

 Return on Investment for students and taxpayers

 Workforce Board studies show high school CTE students and professional/technical students in the state’s community and technical colleges pay back the public’s investment in their career-focused education and training by earning more and, therefore, paying more in taxes.
 For example, in the 2017 study, participants who completed a high school CTE program were expected to earn almost $47,000 more by the time they reach 65 than those who did not participate in CTE.
-For participants of a professional/technical program at a community or technical college, projected net benefits to age 65 totalled $116,000 in earnings, and $46,000 in employee benefits.
+For participants of a professional/technical program at a community or technical college, projected net benefits to age 65 totaled $116,000 in earnings, and $46,000 in employee benefits.

 Get more information on these and other workforce programs at Workforce Training Results report.